Super Bowl 2020: The be-all and end-all of big game advertisers - Go Tech Daily

 (embed) https://www.youtube.com/watch?v=KxP-2BY5FM0 (/ embed)

 Avocados from Mexico The creamy fruit returns to the sixth consecutive Super Bowl spot with a new Energy BBDO commercial.
-In a teaser, the 80s star Molly Ringwald prepares one of the Avocados From Mexico in his hair and make-up armchair and adds a small tiara before the two have their big Super Bowl advertising moment.
+80s star Molly Ringwald prepares one of the Avocados From Mexico in a few teasers before the two have their big Super Bowl commercial moment.

-Avocados From Mexico has announced a new digital experience called #AvoNetwork to bring the AFM campaign to life in the digital world.
+In addition, Avocados From Mexico announced a new digital experience called #AvoNetwork to bring the AFM campaign to life in the digital world.
 Ahead of the game, the brand will host an interactive digital and social campaign that awards prizes to consumers through a user experience rooted in the AFM Super Bowl brand campaign.

-Hyundai Hyundai will be back with an in-game spot for the 12th time in the past 13 years.
+Hyundai Hyundai is back with an in-game spot for the 12th time in the past 13 years.
 It hopes to connect to a 60-second ad that will appear in the second quarter of the game.
-A Innocean USA teaser spot features former Red Sox star David Ortiz, who is trained by comedian Rachel Dratch in Boston.
-The in-game spot will also feature Boston celebrities Chris Evans and John Krasinski.
+The advertising has a decided Boston flair with evil accents by Rachel Dratch, Chris Evans, John Krasinski and David ‘Big Papi’ Ortiz.

+planters After tugging around in a nut mobile last year, Mr. Peanut returns to the Super Bowl.
+Or is he?
+In a preview spot.
+In a Super Bowl pre-game advertisement, the mascot drives with Matt Walsh and Wesley Snipes in the Nut-Mobile when they deviate from the course and are caught on a cliff.
+This is apparently the last moment of Mr. Peanut when he selflessly plunges into the apparent early death.

+“With a heavy heart, we confirm that Mr. Peanut passed away at the age of 104,” said Samantha Hess, Planters brand manager at Kraft Heinz.
+“It will be remembered as the legume that has always brought people together for crazy adventures and a good time.
+We encourage fans to attend Mr. Peanut’s third quarter Super Bowl funeral to celebrate his life.
+“Given the helicopter crash that left Kobe Bryant and eight others dead, Planters said that he has” paused “all campaigning activities, including paid media, and will evaluate the next steps in light of those affected by the tragedy. ”

-The snack brand offers 30-second spots for two of its brands – Doritos and Cheetos.
+Frito-Lay (Doritos, Cheetos) The snack brand offers 30-second spots for two of its brands – Doritos and Cheetos.
 It is the first time since 2009 that Cheetos is in the Super Bowl.
-MC Hammer is intended to promote the Cheetle cheese dust and the Cheetos popcorn.
+In a series of teasers, the Cheetle cheese dust and the Cheetos popcorn are to be advertised with MC Hammer.

-Missy Elliott and H.E.R. promotes Pepsi Zero Sugar during the Super Bowl

-To promote the new matte black look, the brand will launch a 30-second commercial with icon Missy Elliott and two-time Grammy Award-winning breakout artist H.E.R.
-The ad will promote Pepsi Zero Sugar.

-Pepsi has also announced that Harry Styles will host the Pepsi Zero Sugar Super Bowl party on Friday, January 31, on Meridian Island in Miami.
+Pepsi has also announced that Lizzo and Harry Styles will host the Pepsi Zero Sugar Super Bowl party on Friday, January 31, on Meridian Island in Miami.

 MTN Dew